 - The Fix Launched in March 2011, The Fix has fast carved out a remarkable niche on the Internet as the leading addiction and recovery source of news, personal guidance, and utterly practical resources.

-- Collegiate Recovery Collaborative The New England Collegiate Recovery Collaborative is a group of higher education professions supporting each other to advance recovery on our campuses.
+- The New England Collegiate Recovery Collaborative is a group of higher education professionals supporting each other to advance recovery on our campuses.
 We first began meeting in the summer of 2016, and since then have continued to meet several times during the academic year.
 We rotate our meeting location among our member campuses.
 The purpose of our meetings is to share best practices, challenges, ideas and to support one another in this important work that we are doing.
 We also connect through an email group, so that we can share ideas, events and resources in real time.
 We welcome any higher educational professional from the New England area to join our email list or to attend our meetings.
-For more information or to be added to our email list, please contact Linda Dunphy.

 - Phoenix Multi Sport Located in Boston, Phoenix Multisport fosters a supportive, physically active community for individuals who are recovering from alcohol and substance abuse and those who choose to live a sober life.
 Through pursuits such as climbing, hiking, running, strength training, yoga, road/mountain biking, socials and other activities, we seek to help our members develop and maintain the emotional strength they need to stay sober.